2007 Backyard Brawl: Aftermath

 At Pitt's campus in Pittsburgh, large numbers of students began forming in different locations of the Oakland neighborhood.
-In addition to the crowds a sofa chair was burned in front of the university's Cathedral of Learning, mocking the WVU tradition of burning couches after big wins.
+In addition to the crowds, a sofa chair was burned in front of the university's Cathedral of Learning, mocking the WVU tradition of burning couches after big wins.
 When interviewed in 2017 for an SB Nation 10-year retrospective on the 2007 college football season as a whole, Owen Schmitt, fullback for the 2007 WVU team, apparently still had problems coming to grips with the result, telling the reporter, "And then you get to the fucking last game of the season and blow it against the shittiest fucking team in the fucking world."

 Several football recruits that were visiting West Virginia for the game ended up cheering with the Panthers on their sideline by the end of the game.
 Several of them later decided to play for Pitt over West Virginia.
 The game was briefly seen as a turning point in Coach Dave Wannstedt's early tenure at Pitt, during which he had struggled and seemingly stagnated.
-However, Wannstedt was later fired following the 2010 regular season.
+However, Wannstedt resigned following the 2010 regular season.
 The trickle-down effect of West Virginia being knocked out of the BCS Championship has been speculated to have had a major impact on the bowl placement of many teams and the filling of various head-coaching positions.
 Most prominently affected was LSU, who slid into WVU's slot and ended up winning the BCS Championship.

 The game turned out to have a profound impact on the future of Michigan, which was in the midst of a search to replace retiring coach Lloyd Carr.
 Two weeks after the loss, Michigan hired Mountaineers coach Rich Rodriguez as Carr's successor.
 Had West Virginia beaten Pitt, Rodriguez likely would not have left West Virginia and passed up the chance to play for a BCS National Championship, and Michigan would have had to look elsewhere for its coach.